-We recorded income of \$19.5 million, \$15.4 million, and \$19.2 million related to these investments for the year ended December 31, 2021, 2020 and 2019, respectively.
+We recorded a loss of \$19.6 million related to those investments for the year ended December 31, 2022.
+In 2021 and 2020, respectively, we recorded income of \$19.5 million and \$15.4 million related to these investments.
 These investments are specifically designated as available to us solely for the purpose of paying benefits under the non-qualified deferred compensation plan.
 However, the investments in the rabbi trusts would be available to all unsecured general creditors in the event that we become insolvent.